tugraz-isds/systemds/src/main/python/docs/source/matrix.rst

 Matrix
 ------

 A `Matrix` is represented either by an `OperationNode`, or the derived class `Matrix`.
-We can recognize it by checking the ``output_type`` of the object.
+An Matrix can recognized it by checking the ``output_type`` of the object.

 Matrices are the most fundamental objects we operate on.
-If we can generate the matrix in SystemDS directly via a function call, we can use an function which will generate an `OperationNode` e.g. `federated`, `full`, `seq`.
+If one generate the matrix in SystemDS directly via a function call, it can be used in an function which will generate an `OperationNode` e.g. `federated`, `full`, `seq`.

 If we want to work on an numpy array we need to use the class `Matrix`.